named-data/NDN-CCL-API/face.rst

     - `flags`
 	(optional) The flags for finer control of how and which Interests should be forwarded towards the face.
         If omitted, use the default flags defined by the default :ref:`ForwardingFlags <ForwardingFlags>` constructor.

+:Returns:

+    The registered prefix ID which can be used with removeRegisteredPrefix.

 .. _removePendingInterest: